 How to get started with the Yeti hunt

 First, you’ll want to get an idea of where you’re going by looking at a map from home.
 The hunt is limited to the northwest tip of Bay Farm Island.
 Head toward Adelphian Way to park near the waterfront path if you want to take a scooter ride, find some Fairy Doors, and maybe spot some Yetis.

 The Yetis all look the same, so you will have no trouble recognizing them.
-They will be out on display until the end of February.
+They will be out on display until the second weekend of January.